Willyb15/Data-Science-Python/week3/day5-intro_to_functions/matt_drury/script.md

 	| This is an argument, we are calling the function!
 ```

   - The person that defines a function does not have to be the same as the person that calls it!
-You can define a function, pass it off to a co-worker, and they can use it in thier work without getting into the weeds of how you coded it.
+You can define a function, pass it off to a co-worker, and they can use it in their work without getting into the weeds of how you coded it.
 This is called **encapsulation** (or **abstraction**, depending on who you ask)!

 #### Example: Is a Number Odd